Recycling in the Hospitality Industry

 In hospitality of course, you may be more likely to have members of the public on-site as customers and even as overnight guests,making it even more important to make sure you meet this Duty of Care in full.

 Your waste disposal strategy should ensure that you:

 - Store waste in a safe and secure way

 - Keep certain types of waste segregated – especially hazardous substances

 - Use registered waste carriers to remove it from your premises

 - Obtain waste transfer notes and maintain sufficient records.

-The customer-facing side of hospitality gives you good opportunities to generate some real engagement with the guests of your establishment, whether they spend a few hours or several days with you.
+As a customer-facing sector, the hospitality industry provides excellent opportunities to generate engagement with guests in your establishment, whether they’re spending a few hours or several days with you.

 In practical terms, make sure you provide recycling bins in easily accessible places – don’t assume customers will go far out of their way to get to the right kind of recycling container.

 Make sure you have enough capacity so no one kind of bin is ever completely full, this can quickly lead to customers cross-contaminating other types of waste by using the only available bins.